Bottom Line Meaning

 Some of the disadvantages of net income are as follows.

-- The bottom line doesn’t give the complete picture of the business performance as it is not cash profits, and there are many other elements need to be considered in analyzing the business position.
+- The bottom line doesn’t give the complete picture of the business performance as it is not cash profits.
+Many other elements need consideration in analyzing the business position.

 - Non-cash expenditures can sometimes misrepresent the results.

-- The net income is derived by considering many assumptions.
+- The derivation of net income is by considering many assumptions.

-The Bottom line of the business indicates the net profit/income earned by the company after meeting their expenses.
-The net income does not indicate the cash profit, and it is derived after considering non-cash expenses like depreciation and amortization.
+The Bottom line of the business indicates the net profit/income by the company after meeting their expenses.
+The net income does not indicate the cash profit, and calculation of it is after considering non-cash expenses like depreciation and amortization.
 A decrease in net income indicates that the company is at risk.